dkogler/hpx5-measurement-tests/README.md

 # HPX–5

-This is a special checkout of HPX-5 used for taking some measurements of its fundamental mechanisms.
-All micro-benchmarks used for making these measurements can be found in the tests/perf subdirectory and begin with the prefix "my".

-The python scripts used for plotting histograms of the measurements are also in this directory and will likely require changes depending on what is measured.
-Particularly, the index of the variable "w" in the main loop that is stored in the "data" array will need to be changed to indicate which column of data in the measurements should be plotted.

-These scripts take only a single argument when running: the path to the file with the measurement data.

-The measurements of context switch times and thread creation times will require going into libhpx/scheduler/worker.c and uncommenting a few lines of instrumentation code.
-These lines can easily be found by searching for "NOTE:" to jump to those lines in the file.
-This instrumentation should definitely be OFF, however, when measuring anything else as the overhead can be quite high (at least the context switching measurements are)

-Below this line is the standard README information for HPX-5.

 HPX-5 is the High Performance ParalleX runtime library developed at CREST at Indiana University.
 This open source, portable, and performance-oriented implementation is guided by the ParalleX execution model.
 It provides a